 - Are optimistic, outgoing, inquisitive and dare to break the mould.

 - Have good self-confidence and are aware of their weaknesses and strengths.

-- Are persistent, and set goals that they often achieve.
+- Are persistent, and set achievable goals.

 - Are good at listening to people's needs, and good at building relationships with the outside world.

 Do you recognize yourself in this description?

 The ideal response of course is that you recognize yourself and identify with all the characteristics described above.
 It is not enough to be open to new ideas if you do not have the required persistence and patience while setting yourself achievable goals.
 Are you able to recognise your own strengths and weaknesses?
 If the answer is yes, it might be easier for you to bring other resources in on your project.